rodroadl/algebraic-topology/_sources/ch1/sec3/index.rst

 :math:`a`-edge end oriented toward the vertex, and a :math:`b`-edge end oriented away from the vertex.
 To give a name to this structure, let us call :math:`\tilde{X}` a :math:`2`-*oriented* graph.

-|indent| The table on the next page shows justa small sample of the infinite variety of possible examples.
+|indent| The table on the next page shows just a small sample of the infinite variety of possible examples.

 |indent| Given a :math:`2`-oriented graph :math:`\tilde{X}` we can construct a map :math:`p:\tilde{X} \rightarrow X` sending all vertices
 of :math:`\tilde{X}` to the vertex of :math:`X` and sending each edge of :math:`\tilde{X}` to the edge of :math:`X` with the same